AnthonyByansi/SpeakUp-BCI/README.md

 # SpeakUp-BCI

 SpeakUp-BCI is an open-source software that utilizes brain-computer interfaces to allow individuals with severe motor disabilities to communicate by translating their brain signals into text or speech.
 This project is designed to be an assistive communication tool that is accessible and easy to use for people with disabilities

+## Features
+* Real-time brain signal processing to detect and interpret user intent
+* A user-friendly interface for typing or selecting words and phrases
+* Text-to-speech output to vocalize the user's message
+* Customizable settings for optimizing the system to individual users
+* Integration with various BCI devices and technologies
+* Open-source and customizable code for developers to modify and improve the system